 But even if you agree that a change is needed, you may not like the editor's suggested solution and decide to fix it a different way.
 Editors try to mirror your voice when they make a suggestion, but we want you to revise in your own words if it doesn't ring true.
 (Just make sure Track Changes is on before making revisions if you plan on sending the manuscript back to your editor for review).

 Sometimes you'll want to discuss a change with your editor.
 Perhaps you don't understand a suggestion, or perhaps you want to explain the reasoning behind your original choice.
-Editors can also respond in ways that stem from insecurity, and interestingly, these responses mirror those of writers.
+(Editors can also respond in ways that stem from insecurity, and interestingly enough, these responses mirror those of writers.)

-Even if an editor feels something like this as a knee-jerk reaction (we are, after all, human), we should never respond to a client from this mindset.
+Editors should not respond with defensive resistance: "I'm the editor, do what I say!"
+Even if an editor has this as a knee-jerk reaction (we are, after all, human), they should never respond to a client from this mindset.
 Editors need to respect an author's authority in regards to their creative work, to listen to a writer's perspective with openness and humility.
 An editor isn't a writer's boss, any more than the client is the editor's boss.
-It's a collaborative relationship ... but ultimately, the writer is the boss of the book.
-The editor may believe they're right ---- heck, they may actually be right ---- but they may not bully a writer into doing things their way.
+It's a collaborative relationship.
+But ultimately, the writer is the boss of the book.
+The editor may believe they're right—heck, they may actually be right (there's a reason they're editors after all)—but they may not bully a writer into doing things their way.

 Say a client writing in a commercial fiction genre has chosen to use unconventional dialogue formatting, forgoing quotation marks and running the dialogue through the narrative rather than setting off each new speaker as a new paragraph.
-The editor, aware this literary style may be a hard sell in fast-paced commercial fiction, suggests switching to conventional dialogue formatting.
-But the author is convinced this style is the best choice for his book and conveys this to his editor, who immediately drops the matter, giving the writer the impression that she has been convinced by his argument ---- when actually she still has strong reservations about the wisdom of his choice.
+The editor, aware this literary style may be a hard sell in his genre, suggests switching to conventional dialogue formatting.
+But the author is convinced this style is the best choice for his book, so his editor immediately drops the matter, giving the writer the impression that she has been convinced by his argument—when actually she still has strong reservations about the wisdom of his choice.